 Build your Azure SQL, database migration, and general Azure skills.

 Technical e-books and getting-started guides

 There are three primary considerations for selecting the right Azure SQL service for your requirements: Your overall objective, the extent to which you require operating system (OS) access or control, and the version of SQL Server you prefer.
 If you require control of the underlying OS due to compliance or software dependencies and prefer to remain on your current version of SQL Server, then rehosting to SQL Server on Azure Virtual Machines would be your best option.
 If, however, OS control is not a requirement and you prefer to be on the latest “versionless” SQL Server, then modernizing your existing applications or supporting modern cloud applications on fully managed solutions like Azure SQL Database or Azure SQL Managed Instance would be optimal.

-We recommend visiting the Azure migration center, where you can get the tools, resources, and guidance to begin your move to the cloud.
+We recommend visiting the Azure migration and modernization center, where you can get the tools, resources, and guidance to begin your move to the cloud.

 Ready when you are—let's set up your Azure free accountTry Azure for free

 1Calculations based on scenarios running 744 hours per month for 12 months.
 Prices as of July 2022, subject to change.
 Savings based on eight core D13 v2VM in East US 2 region.
 Savings are calculated from full price (license included) for SQL Server Enterprise Edition VM against the reduced rate (applying Azure Hybrid Benefit for SQL Server and Windows Server), which excludes Software Assurance costs for SQL Server and Windows Server, which may vary based on Enterprise Agreement.
 Actual savings may vary based on region, instance size, and compute family.
 Contact your sales representative for details.